 And this is what it would look like in an iPhone browser

-Once you have completed the activity, and taking advantage of the fact that the watch is connected to the phone, it will automatically synchronize the activity with Garmin Connect via Bluetooth.
-It will first pass the activity to the phone and then synchronize it with the Garmin "cloud".
+Once you have finished the activity, and taking advantage of the fact that the watch is connected to the phone, it will synchronize the activity with Garmin Connect automatically via Bluetooth.
+It will first pass the activity to the phone and the phone will then synchronize it with the Garmin "cloud".

 Garmin Connect is where all the activities you do with the FR620, both running and cycling, will end.
 Here you will not only keep a record of your activities, but you will also have access to your personal records, you can schedule workouts, you can add friends to follow and as a new feature after the last update received, you can track your equipment and its use (e.g. miles of shoes or bikes).